WakiMak/trentent.github.io-forked/_posts/2016-03-30-appv5-package-guid-version-guid-failed-configuration-in-folder-packageinstallationroot-with-error-0x4c40310c-0x12.md

   - AppV
   - procmon
 ---
-We experienced this error on a package on one of our Citrix servers in the AppVClientAdmin event logs. Â Attempting to procmon this error didn&#8217;t reveal anything substantial for what could be causing this issue. Â [I then tried my last post to enable AppV debug logs to see if we can see what&#8217;s going on](http://theorypc.ca/2016/03/24/appv5-the-trouble-with-appv5-logs-and-a-solution/).
+We experienced this error on a package on one of our Citrix servers in the AppVClientAdmin event logs. Â Attempting to procmon this error didn't reveal anything substantial for what could be causing this issue. Â [I then tried my last post to enable AppV debug logs to see if we can see what's going on](http://theorypc.ca/2016/03/24/appv5-the-trouble-with-appv5-logs-and-a-solution/).

 Because this server was being used by other users the log generated a lot of noise. Â I stopped the log as soon as I got the error message though, which meant the error should be at the end of the generated log. Â Fortunately, you can search for the error message:

-<span style="font-family: 'courier new' , 'courier' , monospace; font-size: x-small;">[2]06B0.2DE4::â€Ž2016â€Ž-â€Ž03â€Ž-â€Ž30 09:41:30.817 [Microsoft-AppV-Client]Package {499ed340-c809-47dc-a533-2cdeab537e93} version {3589c28b-edb7-41d6-865d-e01c4fdd4318} failed configuration in folder &#8216;D:AppVDataPackageInstallationRoot&#8217; with error 0x4C40310C-0x12.Â </span>
+<span style="font-family: 'courier new' , 'courier' , monospace; font-size: x-small;">[2]06B0.2DE4::â€Ž2016â€Ž-â€Ž03â€Ž-â€Ž30 09:41:30.817 [Microsoft-AppV-Client]Package {499ed340-c809-47dc-a533-2cdeab537e93} version {3589c28b-edb7-41d6-865d-e01c4fdd4318} failed configuration in folder 'D:AppVDataPackageInstallationRoot' with error 0x4C40310C-0x12.Â </span>

 I suspect the first bit of hexadecimal code (06B0.2DE4) are probably an identifier for a thread or some such so I suspect if I search for just this code I can be shown all events that lead up to this error: